-Among the LGBTQA programs offered at Unity College:
+Among the LGBT+ programs offered at Unity College:

-SafeZone: a program that establishes places and people “certified” as welcoming to LGBTQA people.
-The SafeZone program aims to increase awareness, knowledge, and skills for individuals and address the challenges that exist when one wants to advocate for their LGBTQA peers, family members, friends, and co-workers.
-A certification is offered at Unity, and staff and students participate.
+SafeZone: a program that establishes places and people “certified” as welcoming to LGBT+ people.
+The SafeZone program aims to increase awareness, knowledge, and skills for individuals and address the challenges that exist when one wants to advocate for their LGBT+ peers, family members, friends, and co-workers.
+Certification is offered at Unity, and staff and students participate.
 After receiving certification, a person is considered a safe “place” for anyone who may need it.
 Certified people and places are identified on campus by SafeZone stickers.

 Love is Louder: a project started by actress Brittany Snow to support anyone feeling mistreated, misunderstood or alone.
 Unity College adopted the project, with the Harrison Aldrich Wellness Center at the center of it.

 “It Gets Better!”: a project with the mission to communicate to lesbian, gay, bisexual, transgender, and asexual youths around the world that “it gets better,” and aspires to create social changes needed to make it better for them.
 It aims to get LGBT+ through their teenage and young adult years, so they can see they have a future.

 Unity College also produced a video in 2013 and 2017 as part of the diversity project, which outlines the school’s commitment to people of all orientations.